Company Logo - Home Link

 Once a year the city opens up to the public for Open House Chicago to explore the incredible architecture from the inside.

-You'll be able to go behind-the-scenes to more than 250 buildings in Chicago during this free public festival, from skyscrapers to private residences.
+You'll be able to go behind the scenes to more than 250 buildings in Chicago during this free public festival, from skyscrapers to private residences.

 Don't want to do it alone?
 Join us for a pay-what-you-like architecture tour of Chicago to learn about the cityscape.
-These tours include:

 In addition to our walking tours, there are other walking tour companies that offer excellent architecture tours.